Retirement Living Hub

 What is the difference between Dementia and Alzheimer’s disease?

 Dementia is a general term for a decline in mental ability severe enough to interfere with daily life, encompassing various symptoms.
 Alzheimer’s disease is a specific type of Dementia and is the most common cause, accounting for 60-80 percent of Dementia cases.
+Think of Dementia as the umbrella term, and Alzheimer’s as the most prevalent type underneath it.

 How do I know if my loved one needs Memory Care?